vatsnishu/Parking-Lot/README.md

 The python version is 2.7

-execute main.py to simulate the parking action
+Use "python main.py" to simulate the parking action

 The description of the problem is as follows: